microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 ## Step 3: Compile and run the model on your laptop or desktop computer

 Before deploying the model to the Raspberry Pi, we will practice deploying it to the laptop or desktop computer.
 Deploying an ELL model requires two steps.
-First, we run a tool called `wrap`, which both compiles `model.ell` into a library and generates a CMake project to build a Python wrapper for that library.
+First, we run a tool named `wrap`, which both compiles `model.ell` into machine code and generates a CMake project to build a Python wrapper for it.
 Second, we call CMake to build the Python library.

 Run `wrap` as follows.